maxfilov/go-eureka-client/README.md

 Go Eureka Client
 ================

-Based on code from https://github.com/bryanstephens/go-eureka-client .
+Based on code from https://github.com/bryanstephens/go-eureka-client.

+This fork exists only because the original one was abandoned.

 Despite the fact that this fork is close to the original, it's _not a drop-in replacement_.